Devonte202/skin-cancer-identifier/README.md

 [A dataset consisting of statistics regarding melanoma and demographics](https://www.cdc.gov/cancer/uscs/dataviz/download_data.htm)

 #### Visualization
-A React interface that allws the user to upload an image of possible melanoma of the skin, and receive a prediction on whether or not it's benign or malignant
+A React interface that allows the user to upload an image of possible melanoma of the skin, and receive a prediction on whether or not it's benign or malignant

 Some charts/graphs with stats about skin cancer in POC vs white people

+#### Purpose
+This project is intended to be informative for two audiences, people seeking more information regarding melanoma and how it affects diffeent demographics, and developers interested in reading about the effect of not diversifiying data in the data science field.

-#### Methodology
+#### Process
+**Observation**: Machine has become a lot more prevalent in projects in the healthcare industry with its accurate predictive capabilities being quite valuable to doctors who must make predictions based on visual data alone.

+**Question**: If a machine learning model is trained to recognize skin cancer using a dataset consisting of mostly white skin, how accurate would it be in recognizing skin cancer on darker skin tones?

+**Hypothesis**: A lack of diversity in a dataset like this, should result in a model that has less accurate predictions for more diverse datapoints.

+**Experiment**:
 - Train an image classification model to discern benign tumors from malignant tumors using a dataset consisting of white skin
-- Test this model using 30% of that dataset, record the accuracy
+- Test this model using data from the same dataset, record the accuracy
 - Test the same model using another dataset consisting of darker skin tumors, record the accuracy

+**Observation**: TBD
+**Conclusion**: TBD

 #### Technology
 - TensorFlow.js